 How to Vectorize an Image in Adobe Illustrator

-In this tutorial, I’m going to show you two ways to convert a raster image into a vector image using the Pen Tool and Image Trace.
+In this tutorial, I’ll show you two ways to convert a raster image into a vector image using the Pen Tool and Image Trace.

 Let’s get started with the easier option, Image Trace.